By: Sarah Fader

-Different people in a family will have different perceptions of how things are going, and a good therapist will be able to see what's happening from all sides.
+Different people in a family will have different perceptions of how things are going, and a good therapist will be able to see what's happening from all sides in a non-biased fashion.
 There might be co-dependency within a family, but the goal is to be interdependent.
 Interdependence helps the family become cohesive and decreases tension.
 It might be anxiety-inducing to modify family dynamics, and it'll take time.
 You want to look for a therapist that'll be supportive throughout the process.

 What Happens In Family Systems Therapy?

 Here are some issues that can be addressed in family systems therapy:

 - Individual conflict with members of the family

 - Romantic relationships

 Family therapists work with a variety of different issues.
 Family systems therapy helps to bring a family together.
 Here's an example of an exercise that can be used in family therapy to help the members of the unit express themselves.
 It's called the "Emotional Ball."

 The “emotional ball” can give the family and the therapist insight into how each person is feeling at the moment.
 It's a simple exercise that can be used in family systems therapy.
 You take a beach ball, and you write different emotions on the ball: happy, sad, angry, lonely, etc. You toss the ball back and forth, and when a family member catches the ball, they describe a time when they felt that particular emotion.
 This helps everyone to gain insight into how everyone is feeling and, perhaps, why.